Maiden Lane Medical

 Psoriasis is an autoimmune disorder, which means it’s an overreaction of your body to something it thinks is a danger to you.
 The condition itself triggers your body to produce new skin cells at an accelerated rate, causing the cells to pile up and create the scaly, raised surface on the outer layer of your skin.

 You can get psoriasis at any age, but it usually appears between ages 15 and 30.
 While scientists are still searching for why you get psoriasis, they know it’s not contagious and there may be a genetic component.
 Your chances of getting psoriasis increase if you have a family member with the skin condition.

 How do you treat psoriasis?

 There’s no one single treatment for psoriasis.
 Options include topical creams, oral medication, or light therapy.
 Treatment might include one or all three.

-After an examination and discussion, Dr. Sanchez develops a treatment plan that fits your specific type of psoriasis to help manage symptoms and improve your quality of life.
+After an examination and discussion, the dermatologist develops a treatment plan that fits your specific type of psoriasis to help manage symptoms and improve your quality of life.

 Can psoriasis be cured?